- Overview

 Tour Highlights

-- Visit two bucket list destinations: Kenai Fjords National Park & Katmai National Park (home to thousands of brown bears)
+- Visit Kenai Fjords National Park and Katmai National Park

-- Explore ancient, and not so ancient, volcanic lava fields
+- Explore ancient volcanic lava fields on remote islands

 - Explore beaches, rocky shorelines, villages, estuaries, and grassy knolls